YusafOsei-Bonsu/React-TDD-Quiz/README.md

   2. In `package.json`, we wrote the following properties...
      - `"engines": { "npm": "6.14.1", "node": "12.13.0" }`.
      - `"main": "server.js"`.
-     - In the `Scripts` object, we added the following property: `"heroku-postbuild": "npm install"` and modified the `start` script to `"node server.js"`.
+     - In the `Scripts` object, we added the following property: `"heroku-postbuild": "npm install"` and set the `start` script to `"node server.js"`.

   3. Created a file called `Procfile` (in the root directory) with one line: `web: node server.js`.